nrwade0/edX/README.md

 # HarvardX Data Science Professional Certificate in R

-The assesments are usually completed on Datacamp, and the scripts for the section tests (if any) do not necessitate saving.
+Early assesments (courses 1-4) were mostly completed using Datacamp.
+Once productivity tools were introduced, the scripts were completed using RStudio.

 1. R basics
 2. Visualization